 The Tax Process

-At the end of each pay period, Joe's company takes the withheld money, along with all of withheld tax money from all of its employees, and deposits the money in a Federal Reserve Bank.
-This is how the government maintains a steady stream of income while also drawing interest on your tax dollars.
+Why does your company do this?
+Because employers are required by law to withhold income tax from all employee paychecks and deposit the money in a Federal Reserve Bank.
+This is how the federal government maintains a steady stream of income while also drawing interest on your tax dollars.
 Instead of paying taxes once a year in April, you really pay them all year long.